mrminhaz87/Railway-IT-OT-Demo/README.md

 #### Design of the Railway Track OT Signaling System

-The Track Signaling Simulation System forms an integral part of the OT network, leveraging PLCs to control track junctions and railway stations.
+The Track Signaling Simulation System forms the track control part of the railway system OT network, leveraging PLCs to control track junctions and railway stations.
 The PLC simulators continuously gather simulated electrical signals from a Physical-real-world simulation program (Such as trains' position detection sensor state and track control signals state).
 These data are utilized to automate control over track, junction, and station signals, achieving the following objectives:

 1. Simulating the railway fixed block signaling control mechanism in the track-train management .
 2. Managing train passage through different tracks junction areas to ensure safety operation.